Saksham-13/sahai/posts/choosingisolation.md

 ---
-title: Choosing Isolation: How Stigma Normalized Loneliness For Me
+title: Choosing Isolation-How Stigma Normalized Loneliness For Me
 date: '2021-02-11'
 tags: [eating disorder,anxiety]
 description: The stigmatizion of eating disorders and how it can have a negaive effect on you
+socialImage: images/How to find the right therapist for you_.jpg
 author_name: Rishika Sen
 category: SahaiStories
 ---